howardjake/classroom-frontend/README.md

 # Ruby on Rails React Gradebook

 This single page app is designed for teachers to keep track of their stuents assignments.
 Teachers can add/remove assignments for the class and edit each students individual assignment.
+Google firebase login authentication is incorporated to let each teacher have a gradebook for their unique classes.

 ## Technologies Used